The Arena League

 The Arena League (The AL or TAL) is an indoor American football league in the United States.
-The league launched in 2024 with four teams playing six-on-six football, but expanded to six-teams and started playing regular 7-on-7 indoor football in its second season.
+The league launched in 2024 with four teams playing six-on-six football, but expanded to six-teams and started playing 7-on-7 indoor football in its second season.

 History

 The league was first announced in February 2023, with Pro Football Hall of Famer Tim Brown as TAL Commissioner.
 The league then released a list of ten semi-finalist markets, which people could vote for the city to be a part of the inaugural season: Waterloo, Iowa; Kansas City, Missouri; Springfield, Missouri; Rochester, Minnesota; Little Rock, Arkansas; Rockford, Illinois; Dubuque, Iowa; Oklahoma City, Oklahoma; Duluth, Minnesota and Wichita Falls, Texas with fans casting their votes at the AL official website.

 The first city announced was Springfield with Duluth being the second city.
 Waterloo was announced on May 4 as the third team.
 Kansas City was the fourth and final team announced for the inaugural 2024 season.
 The league anticipates expanding in the forthcoming years, including adding two teams for the 2025 season, with hope to expand to 12 teams by 2026.
 In September, the AL released the 2024 schedule.

 On October 19, 2023, the Waterloo Woo announced their owners and changed their team name to the Iowa Woo.

 On April 5, 2024, the league released a list of five markets, which people could vote via a poll on their website for the city to be an expansion franchise beginning in the 2025 season.
 The five markets included: Dallas, Texas; Eau Claire, Wisconsin; St. Joseph, Missouri; Hot Springs, Arkansas; and Rochester, Minnesota, which was a part of the inaugural season voting.
 On April 25, 2024, the league announced that Hot Springs would be the first expansion team and will begin play in 2025.
 The league has also announced a second expansion team in Eau Claire, Wisconsin, to be branded as the Eau Claire Jammers, but then rebranded as the Eau Claire Axemen.
 The league was forced to take over the Axemen's operations shortly before the start of the 2025 season after the original ownership was evicted from their planned home arena.
 On April 17, 2025, the Kansas City Goats relocated to St. Joseph and rebranded as the St. Joseph Goats, after an ownership group led by Garage Beer and its owners Jason Kelce and Travis Kelce purchased the team.

 The defending champion Duluth Harbor Monsters left the league on September 24, 2025 to join Arena Football One as the Minnesota Monsters.
 On November 6, 2025, the league officially announced the addition of an expansion franchise in Memphis, Tennessee.

+On April 11, 2026, the Iowa Woo were reported to move to the UNI-Dome for the 2026 season.

+The Arkansas Diamonds left the league on August 15, 2026, after being awarded a franchise in the Indoor Football League.